nutm3/ctf-writeups/Hackfest0x06 quals 2023/ezRSA/README.md

 ![img1](images/img1.png)

-Obtained an ex.txt file containing the values used in RSA ENC.
+Obtained an ez.txt file containing the values used in RSA ENC.
 ```
 n =
 46632702875526958047696034868305579532727232507855817320933528340780